Sahara landscape

 I have to say that is not as comfortable as it seems when you watch movies.
 Not at all!
 We had leg muscle pain only after one hour of riding.
 I could only imagine what it would be like after one or more days 🙂

-Riding Camels in Desert
+Riding camels in desert

 Me, riding camels in the desert